ppikkuaho/solution-concepts/horizon-canvas.md

 Traditional foresight often breaks down at the last mile between analysis and action.

-Scenario projects can produce strong narratives, robust uncertainty analysis, and useful implications, but executive teams may still struggle to internalize what those futures require.
-Reports and slide decks are efficient ways to communicate information, but they are weaker at creating lived engagement with a future context.
+Scenario projects produce strong narratives, robust uncertainty analysis, and useful implications, but executive teams may still struggle to internalize what those futures represent or require.
+Reports and slide decks are time-efficient ways to present information, but they ensuring the information is received at full depth, often leading to weaker engagement with a future context.

 Common failure modes:

-- Scenarios are consumed passively.
+- Scenarios are consumed superficially and passively.
-- Decision-makers engage with only part of the material.
+- Decision-makers engage with only partial, or limited understanding of the material.
-- Abstract future conditions do not translate into current choices.
+- Abstract future conditions fail to translate into current choices or inform decisions.
 - Strategic implications remain interesting but operationally distant.
-- Leadership teams do not systematically test decisions across futures.
+- Leadership teams do not systematically engage to test decisions across futures.
 - Existing strategy remains anchored in the present because the alternative futures do not feel concrete enough.

-The core problem is not scenario generation.
-It is decision engagement.
+The core problem is often decision engagement, more so than quality of foresight.

 ## Solution Shape

-Horizon Canvas converts scenario work into an immersive decision studio.
+Horizon Canvas converts scenario work into an immersive experiential environment and simulation.

-Instead of treating scenarios as static outputs, the concept turns them into interactive environments.
+Rather than treat scenarios as static outputs, the goal is to turn them into interactive environments and spaces.
 A leadership team enters a facilitated scenario space, experiences the conditions of alternative futures, prioritizes strategic dimensions, and tests decisions against those futures.

 The experience is structured around a clear decision flow:

 1. **Guided orientation**
-   The team enters the experience with minimal technical friction.
+   The team enters the experience with minimal technical friction, optimized across a validated set of hardware.
 The setup is facilitator-managed so executives can focus on strategy rather than hardware.
+Significant attention is paid to the UX-design and experience.

 2. **Scenario world exploration**
-   Each scenario becomes a spatial environment.
-The team encounters signals, constraints, stakeholder shifts, market changes, regulation, capability pressures, and emerging opportunities inside the world.

-3. **Strategic dimension prioritization**
-   The team identifies which parts of the strategy are most exposed: business model, market position, capability portfolio, resource focus, operating model, resilience, ecosystem, or investment priorities.

-4. **Decision testing**
-   Candidate strategic choices are tested across multiple futures.
-The goal is to reveal which choices are robust, which are scenario-dependent, and which create new vulnerabilities.
+   Each scenario becomes a spatial environment, divided into a scenario gallery, and keystone moments, representing individual scenes playing out foundational moments from each scenario.
+The participants experience the scenarios through gallery-like visual spaces, allowing exploration across spatially constructed locations, as well as experiencing lived moments from the scenarios.

+3. **Strategy lab**
+   Strategic choices are tested across multiple futures in a VRxGenAI decision-simulation, in a constructed space.
+The strategy studio functions as both a way to present the information across multiple dimensions, as well as a space to test those decisions in.

-5. **AI-supported impact analysis**
+4. **AI-supported impact analysis**
    Generative AI structures the implications: positive and negative consequences, assumption dependencies, second-order effects, cross-scenario vulnerabilities, and adaptation options.

-6. **Strategic adaptation**
+5. **Strategic adaptation**
    The session produces decision inputs: robust moves, contingent moves, warning indicators, capability gaps, and next-step actions.

 ## User Experience Journey